samicodeslikeit/JS-Learning/README.md

 # JS-Learning

-  A repository where I learn the javascript from beginner to advacned in order to become an adept developer in React Native.
+  A repository where I learn the javascript from beginner to advanced in order to become an adept developer in React Native.